Fitness for Gorilla Trekking Tours

 - Practice Hiking: Is there a school with bleachers near your home?
 Perhaps you live in a mountainous area?
 Take advantage of this resource by wearing your trekking gear and hiking around the area several times, increasing the distance each time you train.
 This will help you gain the muscles and endurance necessary for the uphill climb.

 - Don’t Forget to Stretch: It is crucial to stretch before and after cardio training.
 Beyond flexibility, stretching helps promote mobility and prevent injury.
 Skipping stretching means risking waking up with sore, tight muscles.
-These simple hiking stretches are applicable to gorilla treks.

 Gorilla Trekking Tours with Gondwana Ecotours